All Episodes

 We don't begrudge those who've done well.

-But he does begrudge those who've done well, and they're gonna pay the price for doing well.
+But he does begrudge those who've done well, and they're going to pay the price for doing well because he doesn't think they're paying a high enough price.

 Because even this story says there aren't enough rich people to come anywhere near close to paying for the mess that we're in.